ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 1. To begin using the timeline graph, select a millennium of interest.
 Once a millennium is selected, the graph changes to show the data availability by century.
 Select a century (if applicable).
 The graph changes again to show data availability by decade.
 Select a decade (if applicable).

-2. To view exact data numbers, hover over each colored square in the graph to view the exact number of data records available in the desired time period.
+2. To view the exact number of data records availble in the desired time period, hover over each colored square in the graph.

-3. When you are ready to begin entering your filter parameters, it is important to note that the time last selected in the timeline graph will be auto-populated in the Start Date and End Date boxes of the Filter dialog.
+3. When you are ready to begin entering your filter parameters, it is important to note that the time last selected in the timeline graph will be auto-populated in the *Begin Date* and *End Date* boxes of the Filter dialog.

-4. Modify the Start and End Dates if necessary to reflect the period of interest.
+4. Modify the *Begin Date* and *End Date* if necessary to reflect the period of interest.
 Make sure all BCE dates are represented with a negative number.

-5. Select Add Temporal Filter.
+5. Select *Add Temporal Filter*.

 .. note:: Note:  If little data is available for the desired time period, consider widening your date range to include more data.
 Use the graph to view data richness in neighboring time windows to better inform your decision.